jindrichmynarz/dissertation/parts/sparql.md

 While it is hardly going to deliver a competitive accuracy, it produces diverse results.
 An approach contrary to random matchmaking is the recommendation of the top-most popular bidders.
 For each contract this matchmaker recommends the same bidders that were awarded the most contracts.
-A similar approach is employed in the matchmaker that recommends bidders with the highest score in the PageRank-like algorithm implemented by the Virtuoso-specific `IRI_RANK` [@Virtuoso2017].
+A similar approach is employed in the matchmaker that recommends bidders with the highest score computed by the PageRank-like algorithm implemented by the Virtuoso-specific `IRI_RANK` [@Virtuoso2017].
-Since this score uses a proprietary extension of SPARQL, it is an exception from the limitations to standard SPARQL.
+Since this score uses a proprietary extension of SPARQL, it is an exception from our constraint to standard SPARQL.
-These conceptually and computationally simpler approaches are used as baselines to which we can contrast the more sophisticated matchmakers.
+These conceptually and computationally simpler approaches are used as baselines to which we can contrast the more sophisticated ones in evaluation.

 ### Implementation